 The e-Logbook forms one part of the evidence to support progression in training.
 Simple numbers of operations alone are not sufficient to demonstrate competency.
-Experience in operations needs to be supported by WBAs (particularly PBAs in this regard) that are completed contemporaneously with the procedure.
+Experience in operations needs to be supported by WBAs (particularly PBAs) that are completed contemporaneously with the procedure.